 Despite our high degree of vertical integration within the engineering function, we still rely on purchased parts which we source from dozens of suppliers, some of whom are currently single source suppliers for these components.
 Our supply base is located globally.
 Many of the components used in our aircraft must be custom made for us.
 This supply chain exposes us to multiple potential sources of delivery failure or component shortages for our aircraft.
 We have not historically maintained long-term agreements with our suppliers, though we are taking steps to put in place certain long-term agreements.
 While we believe that we may be able to establish alternate supply relationships and can obtain replacement components, we may be unable to do so in the short term or at all at prices that are favorable to us.
 We may experience source disruptions in our supply chains which may cause delays in our production process for both prototype and commercial production aircraft.
-We are also in some cases subject to sole source suppliers for certain places of manufacturing equipment for which we rely on, or may be reliant on to achieve our projected high-volume production numbers.
+We are also in some cases subject to sole source suppliers for certain pieces of manufacturing equipment for which we rely on, or may be reliant on to achieve our projected high-volume production numbers.
 Changes in business conditions, wars, governmental changes, political intervention, and other factors beyond our control or which we do not presently anticipate, could also affect our suppliers ability to deliver components to us on a timely basis.
-Furthermore, if we experience significant increased demand, or need to replace our existing suppliers, there can be no assurance that additional supplies to us in order to meet our requirements or fill our orders in a timely manner.
+Furthermore, if we experience significant increased demand, or need to replace our existing suppliers, there can be no assurance that additional supplies of component parts will be available when required on terms that are acceptable to us, or at all, or that any supplier would allocate sufficient supplies to us in order to meet our requirements or fill our orders in a timely manner.
 The disruption in the supply of components from suppliers could lead to delays in aircraft production, which could materially adversely affect our business, prospects and operating results.